nMik6/Ramen-Noodles/Sprint 1/README.txt

 	A more comprehensive logger is in the works.
 Skyler spent a good portion of his time trying to understand and write a dedicated logger, but decided upon not including it in this sprint as our current logging system fills requirements.

 Sprint 1 Backlog:
 	See toDo.txt for initial division of tasks.
-This was partially followed but we found it easir to be more flexible in who worked on what.
+This was partially followed but we found it easier to be more flexible in who worked on what.
 	Refer to Sprint1_Domain_Model_UML (written by Hart) within the Sprint1 java project for a detailed UML.